dojo/docs/quickstart/data/usingdatastores/pagination.rst

            //Button event to page forward.
            function nextPage() {
-             if ((currentStart + currentCount) < totalItems ) {
+             //If we haven't hit the end of the pages yet, allow for requesting another. if ((currentStart + currentCount) < totalItems ) {
                request.start += currentCount;
                request = foodStore.fetch(request);